 About this visa

-This visa helps young people come to Australia.
+This visa helps young travelers to work and travel in Australia.
 You can generally apply for this visa if you have at least $3,900 USD to live on during your stay.
-While you’re here you can study and work while you enjoy your extended holiday of up to two years!

 Australia has made Working Holiday visa agreements with the following 42 participating countries: